 5. Estimate how many orders you’ll receive and how much stock you’ll need.

-Holiday shoppers won’t hesitate to go elsewhere if you don’t have what they want in stock, ready to ship.
+Holiday shoppers won’t hesitate to go elsewhere if you don’t have what they want in stock and ready to ship (on time!).
 It’s better to have too much inventory than too little—leftovers can always be sold off in January.

 6. Talk to your suppliers.

-If you rely on a supplier for your inventory, tell them about the increased demand you expect during the holiday season.
-You might also consider partnering with a drop shipping supplier and letting them handle inventory and fulfillment.
+If you rely on a supplier for your inventory, let them know about the increased demand you expect during the holiday season.
+You might also consider partnering with a dropshipping supplier and letting them handle inventory and fulfillment.
 Check out our post on shipping and fulfillment for a good overview of the benefits and drawbacks of dropshipping.

 7. Create a holiday marketing calendar and stick to it.

-Map out your email campaigns, promotions, social media posts, gift guides, and blog articles in a single spreadsheet or Kanban board.
+Map out your email campaigns, promotions, social media posts, gift guides, and blog articles in a single spreadsheet or on (y)our favourite task management tool.
 Include the relevant details about when graphics and content need to be created, reviewed, and deployed (and who’s responsible for them).
 Refer back to your plan as December approaches to ensure you’re hitting all the marks.
 You can find a list of important holi-dates here.

 8. Research advertising options.